mrolims/pynamicalsys/docs/source/dds_lyapunov.rst

     [ 0.4182113  -1.62218411]

 The Hénon map is a two-dimensional map, and there exist two Lyapunov exponents.
 The first one is positive, indicating that this trajectory is chaotic.
-By default, the :py:meth:`lyapunov <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.lyapunov>` method uses the modified Gram-Schmidt algorithm to perform the QR decomposition.
+By default, the :py:meth:`lyapunov <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.lyapunov>` method uses the modified Gram-Schmidt algorithm to perform the QR decomposition.
 If you need a more stable algorithm, you can set `method="QR_HH"` to use Householder reflections for the QR decomposition:

 .. code-block:: python